continuouspipe/continuouspipe/documentation/content/guides/remote-development.md

  project specific README and to securely share sensitive details, such as the cluster password with team members rather than them rely on the general information provided here.

-Your answers will be stored in a `.cp-remote-env-settings` file in the project root.
+Your answers will be stored in a `.cp-remote-env-settings.yml` file in the project root.
 You will probably want to add this to your .gitignore file.

 ## Creating and building remote environment